AdaCore/spark2014/lrm/source/introduction.rst

 The exclusions, the new aspects, pragmas, attributes and rules specify the largest |SPARK| language for which formal analyses are supported.

-*Guidelines* may be applied which effectively reduce further the language subset which may be analyzed but may make analysis and proof easier, more precise and be suitable for some application areas (see :ref:`code_policy`).
+*Code Policies* may be applied which effectively reduce further the language subset which may be analyzed but may make analysis and proof easier, more precise and be suitable for some application areas (see :ref:`code_policy`).